 We require amino acids to build and repair not just our muscles but also our bones.
 Building bone density is closely related to how much muscle you have, as bones get stronger when muscle mass increases (as a way to meet muscular needs).
 Insufficient protein intake has been linked to lower bone mineral density, decreased bone strength, increased risk of fractures, weakened joints, and in extreme cases, Osteopenia.

 #3 Slow Recovery

-If you find your cuts and wounds are taking longer to heal, it could be related to your protein intake.
+If you find you’re slow to recover from injuries or tough workouts, or your cuts and wounds are taking longer to heal, it could be related to your protein intake.
 A lack of protein slows down recovery time from injuries and wound healing.
 The same can be true about recovering from surgery, fractures or sprains, and other exercise-related injuries.

 #4 Weak Nails, Skin & Hair

-Nails that have ridges or are weak and brittle, skin that is dry and flaky, and hair that is brittle or thinning could all be early signs that your body is not getting enough protein.
+If you have weak and brittle nails, skin that is dry and flaky, or hair that is brittle and thinning, these may be early signs that your body is not getting enough protein.
 Skin is made of proteins such as keratin, collagen, and elastin, and hair is made up of keratin.
 When these proteins are lacking in the diet, your nails, skin, and hair pay the price.

 #5 Poor Immune Function

 Another consequence of not eating enough protein?
 Increased risk of sickness and illness.
 Proteins are essential in supporting the immune system by making antibodies that signal white blood cells to fight off intruders, bacteria, and viruses.
 Proteins also play a critical role in various detoxification pathways to transport waste and toxins.
 Even the master antioxidant, glutathione, is made of amino acids.
 So, make sure to eat enough protein, especially if you are prone to getting sick; otherwise, it could result in increased or repeat infections.